simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docs_translation_converter.md

 **[Returns]**

 - `translated_str`: str
   - An applied string.
-This interface directly returns argument value if a specified translated string is not a signature string.
+This interface returns an argument value if a specified translated string is not a signature string.

 ## `_validate_translated_str_is_not_blank` function docstring